yogeshhegde/processor-sdk-doc/source/devices/AM62X/android/Application_Notes_Android_SD_CARD.rst

        - 01000000
        - 11000010

-- Go in out directory in android environment and launch this command:
+- Go in :file:`out` directory in android environment and launch this command:

   .. code-block:: console

      $ cd out/target/product/am62x
      $ sudo ./flashall.sh --board="am62x-sk" --sdcard="/dev/sdX"

-**flashall.sh script print in your console instruction to do**
+:file:`flashall.sh` **script print in your console instruction to do**

 .. tip::
     Replace X in ``/dev/sdX/`` by letter corresponding to your SD card